What Makes SSAT Math Different from School Math?

 “I’m getting As in math class.
 Why am I struggling with the SSAT?”

-I hear this constantly.
+I hear this constantly from families I work with.
 Students are confident in school math — they understand the concepts, complete homework easily, ace tests.
 Then they take an SSAT practice test and suddenly can’t finish on time, miss questions on topics they “know,” and feel completely lost.

 The problem isn’t that SSAT math is harder than school math.
 The problem is that it tests completely different skills.
-After working with 25+ SSAT students a year, I can tell you: success in school math does not automatically translate to success on the SSAT.
+After working with 50+ SSAT students, I — Kelly Campbell, author of Hacking the SSAT Upper Level Math — can tell you: success in school math does not automatically translate to success on the SSAT.

 Here’s exactly what makes SSAT math different — and what you need to do about it.